danielsobrado/spring-cloud-kafka-microservices/README.md

 * Implement High Availability and Scalability by using Docker Swarm or Kubernetes
 * [Rate limiter using Redis](https://spring.io/blog/2021/04/05/api-rate-limiting-with-spring-cloud-gateway), to avoid DDoS or to implement quotas.
 * Complete reactive services.
+* Conform to The HATEOAS constraint feature of REST.

 ## Notes